dmoore5050/Beer-League/README.md

 *	After saving a round of scores, you __need to manually refresh page__.
 Everything is saved properly, but schedule table and save scores modal will not be properly updated until the next manual page refresh.

 *	If you delete a team from the middle of the teams list, score assignments will be off.
 Just don't delete a team from middle of field.

-*	Score submit form does not prevent ties.